-During the financial year ended 31 December 2021, your board worked towards its objective of making recoveries from third parties while safeguarding the asset base of the company.
+During the financial year ended 31 December 2022, your board worked towards its objective of making recoveries from third parties while safeguarding the asset base of the company.

-The group's net asset value ("NAV") decreased by 7.8% in the 2021 financial year (2020: 14.1%).
-The 2021 results include R4.3m fair value gains on the group's reserves in securities and funds, which is a recovery and improvement on the fair value losses of R1.1m in 2020 as a result of the impact of lockdown and Covid19 on the markets.
+The group's net asset value ("NAV") decreased by 16.2% in the 2022 financial year (2021: 7.8%).
+The 2022 results include R1.4m fair value gains on the group's reserves in securities and funds, which is a lower performance compared to the fair value gains of R4.3m in 2021.
 R&E's total assets consist primarily of cash reserves held in share portfolios and funds.
 In 2020, to mitigate any further risks, the board moved a significant portion of the funds to a more conservatively managed money market fund with lower volatility than the general equity market.